 How many times have you seen passwords attached to monitors on sticky notes?
 How about people who use the password “password” or “123456”?
 With a lot of us having to work from home because of COVID-19, data security and privacy has become more important than ever, since we are not in the protective confines of an office and many of us may have to use our home computers.

 In 2020 we have a lot of great technology to access our computers, tablets and phones.
-I can access my phone with my face and my laptop with my thumb, but they are all still based on an initial password.
+You can access my phone with my face and your laptop with your thumb, but they are all still based on an initial password.
 We’ve all read stories about using strong passwords and how easy it is to guess people’s passwords.
 The fatal flaw in the system is that we need something that isn’t obvious, but something that we can remember.
 Some of the simplest methods of creating a more complex password is to use upper and lower case alphanumerics plus a symbol.

 Here are a few examples.
-If I use “password”, a person or program will crack my password and access my information in seconds.
-If I add some symbols into it and use “pa$$word”, it would take a desktop PC about 3 minutes to crack it using a brute force attack.
-If I add a capital letter, a few symbols and a phrase after it to make it “Pa$$wordiseasy123”, it will take more time to crack than the history of the universe.
+If you use “password”, a person or program will crack my password and access my information in seconds.
+If you add some symbols into it and use “pa$$word”, it would take a desktop PC about 3 minutes to crack it using a brute force attack.
+If you add a capital letter, a few symbols and a phrase after it to make it “Pa$$wordiseasy123”, it will take more time to crack than the history of the universe.
 You can see by adding some simple variety the job of stealing your password becomes harder.

 Here are a few easy to remember tips for passwords:

 - Don’t use a simple word or phrase, like password or 123456

 - Use at least 10 characters, but preferably 12 or more

 - Use upper & lower case letters, numbers and symbols in your password

 - Use something that you can remember, so you aren’t tempted to write it down